 Hobbies come from all different types of interests.
 Some love to cook.
-Others enjoy activities such as yoga, paint ball, tennis or the ever-popular basket weaving.
-Ok, some of us just got into basket weaving as a unique way to fill up our course load in college but you get the idea.
+Others enjoy activities such as yoga, paint ball, tennis, basket weaving, or hitting the bong.
 Then there are those that just have a natural green thumb.
 Many call these people gardeners.
 I however, consider myself a professional.
 Yes, I am a cannabis farmer.

 Maybe you’ve been thinking growing your own indoor garden would be a fun hobby.
 And, that’s exactly why I’m here.
 However, since vegetables basically suck and taste like poop, I’m going to be your resident expert on the finer methods of growing weed.